sherlockmoriarity/markets/README.md

 Beginning Value: Initial index value at the start of the period

-n: Number of years in the time frame
+n: Number of years in the time frame(10 years here)

 ⚙️ Tech Stack